What happens on the day of the exam?

 Detailed overview and reminders

-How the exam will run
+How the exam will run in-person

 - Arrive at the venue at least 30 minutes before the start of the exam.